Racist dog whistle escalates to McCarthyism in Kansas attack on college diversity | Opinion - NewsBreak

 The demand included:

-• A comprehensive list of all staff, programs, and campus activities related to diversity, equity, and inclusion, and critical race theory.
+• A comprehensive list of all staff, programs and campus activities related to diversity, equity and inclusion, and so-called “critical race theory.”

 • Total funding spent to support the initiative, including total state funding spent to support the initiative.